 Keep your plans up to date

-Managing changes is inevitable for project managers’ job.
-One of the ways to succeed in this position is to learn how to respond to them once they occured.
+Managing changes is inevitable for project managers’ jobs.
+One of the ways to succeed in this position is to learn how to respond to them once they occur.

 It may be tempting to manage as many things as possible.
 Controlling the delivery of every task, having to approve even the smallest details, communicating with executives or clients on behalf of your team even if they could do that themselves – that’s all micromanagement.

 Assigning people for the projects, clearly communicate the roles and responsibilities, so that everyone knows exactly what they are accountable for.
-Use a skill matrix or or resource scheduling tool to discover who’s best for certain tasks and let them do the job.
+Use a skill matrix or resource scheduling software to discover who’s best for certain tasks and let them do the job.

 The ability to prioritize assignments is an important skill for PMs.
 Running a couple of projects at the same time, it gets even more important for you to excel at it.
 Prioritizing helps you avoid making chaotic decisions under pressure and work more strategically.